-AllianceBernstein's high-quality, in-depth fundamental research is the foundation of its business.
+AllianceBernstein's independent, in-depth research is the foundation of its business.
 AllianceBernstein's research disciplines include fundamental research, quantitative research, economic research, and currency forecasting capabilities.
 In addition, AllianceBernstein has created several specialist research units, including one unit that examines global strategic changes that can affect multiple industries and geographies, and another dedicated to identifying potentially successful innovations within early-stage companies.

-As of March 31, 2007, AXA, a société anonyme organized under the laws of France and the holding company for an international group of insurance and related financial services companies, AXA Financial, Inc. (an indirect wholly-owned subsidiary of AXA, "AXA Financial"), AXA Equitable Life Insurance Company (a wholly-owned subsidiary of AXA Financial, "AXA Equitable"), and certain subsidiaries of AXA Financial, collectively referred to as "AXA and its subsidiaries", owned approximately 1.7% of the issued and outstanding Holding Units.
+As of June 30, 2007, AXA, a société anonyme organized under the laws of France and the holding company for an international group of insurance and related financial services companies, AXA Financial, Inc. (an indirect wholly-owned subsidiary of AXA, "AXA Financial"), AXA Equitable Life Insurance Company (a wholly-owned subsidiary of AXA Financial, "AXA Equitable"), and certain subsidiaries of AXA Financial, collectively referred to as "AXA and its subsidiaries", owned approximately 1.7% of the issued and outstanding Holding Units.

-As of March 31, 2007, the ownership structure of AllianceBernstein, as a percentage of general and limited partnership interests, was as follows:
+As of June 30, 2007, the ownership structure of AllianceBernstein, as a percentage of general and limited partnership interests, was as follows: